 Determining The Scope Of Test Automation:

-The main goal of this phases is identify the automation feasibility by considering all the aspects.
-And the following things are taken care on this phase:
+The main goal of this phase is to identify the feasibility of automation by considering all the aspects.
+The following things are taken care of in this phase:

-- During this phase we need to consider some of the important factors like Team size, cost and expertise .
+- During this phase, we must consider important factors like Team size, cost, and expertise.

 Automation Feasibility Analysis

 In this section, you have to think from different perspectives.
 The main objective of this phase will be to check the feasibility of automation.